sergio11/online_payment_fraud/README.md

 The goal of this project is to build an accurate, efficient, and scalable model capable of detecting fraud in a highly imbalanced dataset, where fraudulent transactions represent only a small fraction of all transactions.
 This project follows a comprehensive approach to solving the problem by employing **Exploratory Data Analysis (EDA)**, **data preprocessing**, and leveraging **deep learning techniques** to train a model capable of distinguishing between fraudulent and legitimate transactions.

+## ⚠️ Disclaimer
+**This project was developed for educational and research purposes only.** It is an experimental implementation of **deep learning techniques for fraud detection** and should not be used in production systems or real-world financial applications.

+The model presented in this repository **has not been audited for regulatory compliance, financial security, or operational robustness**.
+Fraud detection in real financial environments requires rigorous testing, domain expertise, and compliance with legal and ethical standards.

+**Users should not rely on this project for real-time fraud prevention or financial decision-making.** Always consult industry professionals and use verified fraud detection solutions in real-world applications.

 <p align="center">
    <img src="https://img.shields.io/badge/pypi-3775A9?style=for-the-badge&logo=pypi&logoColor=white" />
    <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue" />